Haidar Abdel-Shafi: 1967–1991

 In June 1967, Israel controlled Gaza after the Six-Day War.
 During and shortly after the war, Dr. Abdel-Shafi volunteered at al-Shifa Hospital in Gaza.
 He was later temporarily detained by Israel, suspected of support for the military activities of George Habash's new guerilla faction, the Popular Front for the Liberation of Palestine (PFLP), an offshoot of the Arab Nationalist Movement.
 Abdel-Shafi denied membership, but expressed his sympathy for the group's goals.

 Upon his release, he refused all co-operation with Israel's plans to tie Gaza to Israel through the development of a common infrastructure.
 Moshe Dayan expelled him for three months to the isolated Sinai village of Nekhl in 1969.
 Deported again on September 12, 1970, this time to Lebanon for two months, along with five other prominent members of the Gazan leadership, in retaliation for a PFLP hijacking.

 He was the founder and director of the Palestinian Red Crescent Society in the Gaza Strip in 1972, his own rallying organisation for Palestinian improvement.
 He was attacked by Islamists, who, in 1981 burned down his clinic.
+He was also a founding member in the late 1970s of the National Guidance Committee of Palestine.

 During the First Intifada in May 1988 he was one of three Palestinians (the others were Saeb Erekat and Hanan Ashrawi) to participate in Nightline's Town Hall meeting from Jerusalem.
 It was the first time that Palestinians and high ranking PLO members had directly addressed Israeli and Western audiences.